TritonDataCenter/manta/docs/user-guide/storage-reference.md

 ## System scale

-Joyent Manta Storage Service is designed to support an arbitrarily large number of objects and an arbitrarily large number of directories.
+Manta is designed to support an arbitrarily large number of objects and an arbitrarily large number of directories.
 However, it bounds the number of objects in a single directory so that list operations can be performed efficiently.